infobip/infobip-rtc-ios/README.md

 ### Getting the SDK

-There are a few ways that you can get our SDK.
+There are few ways that you can get our SDK.
 We publish it on CocoaPods and Carthage.

 If you want to add it as a CocoaPod dependency, add the following to your Podfile:

 ```
 pod 'InfobipRTC'